-Samsung even had plans to start mass producing transparent OLED displays in 2016 but canceled them because there wasn’t much demand or applications.
+Samsung even had plans to start mass producing transparent OLED displays in 2016 but canceled them because there wasn’t much demand and very few applications.

 Well, now that our smartphones are going “true fullscreen”, these transparent OLED screens can be put to good use.

-The thing about these Transparent OLEDs is that all of their components are transparent.
-There are transparent LCD displays too, but for transparent OLEDs the transmittance is better and the technology is not very hard to engineer.
+The thing about these Transparent OLEDs is that all of their internal components are transparent.
+There are transparent LCD displays too, but for transparent OLEDs the transmittance is better and the technology is easier to engineer.

 The camera will be placed underneath the display (under all these layers) and when needed, the display area overlaying the selfie camera will turn off.
-Transparent OLEDs are transparent in their off state, and thus the camera will be able to gather light.
+Transparent OLEDs are transparent in their off state, and with OLEDs, its easy to turn off a selective area on the screen.
+Once the screen goes transparent, the camera will be able to gather light.